-Sim Fern, founder of Upbeat Designs, is driven every day by the high standards of craftsmanship and discipline necessary to create beautiful visions of design and art for his clients.
+Sim Fern is driven every day by the high standards of craftsmanship and discipline necessary to create beautiful visions of design and art for his clients.
 As someone who has always worked for himself, Sim has paved his own path in the ever-changing world of design and architecture.
 Starting in simple home repairs as a teenager and ultimately transitioning into custom upholstery, custom furniture design, and high-end millwork early in his twenties, Sim now proudly owns and operates his own successful business in Brooklyn, New York.

 Called Upbeat Designs, Sim Fern founded the company as a comprehensive provider for residential and commercial applications of all kinds, so that he can help people in the design world fabricate whatever’s next on their horizons.
 With thousands of completed projects and over 14 years of hands-on experience, Sim has continued to refine his client relationship and craftsmanship skills using consistent face-to-face client interactions and attending networking events every year.

 Based on Sim Fern’s hard working values, each piece of custom-made furniture is carefully handcrafted in Upbeat Designs’ own shop and is made of products grown and fabricated in the USA.
 Boasting a difference in the details, Upbeat Designs guarantees that every piece of furniture is created with the utmost care and expertise to meet the needs of their clients, combining form with function for truly unique and captivating results.